 Equalization - Corrective

-Corrective equalization needs to be performed if symptoms arise such as a constantly running generator (low capacity) or the battery bank will “not hold a charge”.
+A corrective equalization should be performed if symptoms arise where running a generator is more frequent (low battery capacity) or the battery bank will no longer maintain a charge.
 These symptoms are typical of a heavily sulfated battery.
 If a battery is not being fully charged on a regular basis or limited equalization is performed using a generator sulfation will occur from “deficit” cycling.
 This undercharge condition can take months before it becomes a major and noticeable problem.
 This under charge condition is caused when batteries are deficit cycled.
 The bank receives less of a charge each cycle and starts to sulfate.
-Eventually the sulfate will cause a resistance to charge and a “false high voltage” reading will occur.
+Eventually, the sulfate will cause a resistance to charge and a “false high voltage” reading will occur.
 The “false high voltage” is measured by the charge controller, which further lowers the charging current to maintain the voltage set point.
 This further increases the undercharge condition.
 This is one reason why specific gravity measurements are so important as “false high voltage” readings can be misleading.

 Voltage, SG and State of Charge for information on how to correctly interpret voltage readings.